arunmohandas196/forex-service/README.md

 ## About the Service

 The service is a Forex Currency exchange service, which provides currency rates for target currencies based on a source currency for an exchange date.
-When a call is made for retrieval of exchange rates, it retrieves forex details from 3rd party forexApi and popluate them in the server db.
+When a call is made for retrieval of exchange rates, it retrieves forex details from 3rd party forexApi and populate them in the server db.
 For subsequent calls for the same criteria, data gets picked from the server db instead of making the 3rd party api call till the record hasn't expired.
 There is a configuration property "forex.service.expiryDateForCurrencyInSeconds" in application.yml file, after which created data in db gets expired and call gets made to 3rd party api.
 Expiry logic is only applicable for today's forex data.
 For today when multiple calls are made, it maintains only one record in db which will be re-inserted with latest upon expiration.